RolivhuwaMuzila/Roli-s-Portfolio/README.md

 - **Interactive Sections**: Includes **About Me**, **Skills**, **Education**, **Experience**, **Projects**, and **Contact Information**.
 - **Downloadable Resume**: Link provided to download my resume.
 - **Projects Showcase**: Displays recent projects with descriptions and GitHub repository links.
-- **Chatbot**: Features a chatbot on every page (except the homepage) with the following functionalities:
+- **Interactive Chatbot**: A chatbot is included on every page (except the homepage), allowing users to:
+  - **Search Information**: Use the chatbot to search for any information related to me on the portfolio.
   - **Send Button**: Submit queries.
   - **Brightness Button**: Adjust visibility.
   - **Delete Button**: Clear chat history.